pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_heterogeneous_stypes.rst

 If a dictionary is given, we use a different delimiter specified for each column.
 Note that you need to sepecify delimiters for all multicategorical columns where the raw data is :class:`str`.

-Here is an example of handing a :obj:`~pandas.DataFrame` with multiple multicategorical columns.
+Here is an example of handing a :class:`~pandas.DataFrame` with multiple multicategorical columns.

 .. code-block:: python